jukkaha/copilot-advanced-exercises/README.md

     5. See the following settings and click on "edit in settings.json".
 Think about what kind of additions would be useful in your technological environment.
         - GitHub › Copilot › Chat › Review Selection: Instructions
         - GitHub › Copilot › Chat › Code Generation: Instructions

+* **Other IDEs:**
+* **Steps:**
+    1. Open your IDE’s settings/preferences.
+    2. Search for "Copilot" in the settings.
+    3. Review and understand the following settings (names may vary by IDE):
+        - Enable/disable Copilot
+        - Enable Copilot Chat
+        - Enable Agent Mode (VS Code only)
+        - Enable custom instructions
+    4. For advanced customization, edit the Copilot settings JSON or equivalent configuration file if your IDE supports it.

 ### Custom instructions
 * **Purpose:** Create a custom instructions file for the project to help Copilot understand your coding conventions.